dbp/website/drafts/remembering-things.markdown

 to the settings->preferences and uncheck "separate calendar events"; the default keeps them separate, which is particularly broken for the week view).

-The single day view shows overdue tasks, unscheduled tasks, tasks that are due today, and calendar events.
+The single day view shows overdue tasks, tasks that are due today, and calendar events.
 It uses the built-in Reminders for data storage (though, unlike Reminders, it doesn't show you everything, thankfully -- but using this data store has upsides: it means, for example, you can input reminders by voice) and Calendar (which is great).
-The location feature is limited to what the Reminders app does: you should be able to get notifications when you enter or leave a given location (though it's been unreliable for me).
+The location feature is limited to what the Reminders app does: you should be able to get notifications when you enter or leave a given location (though it's been unreliable for me, so I don't use it).
 This isn't exactly what I want (as I'd rather have the tasks be _filtered_ by location, like they are filtered by date).
 It has a nice subtask feature (but, it's minimal -- no sub-subtasks), which I've ended up using more than I would have thought (as I might have a list of things I need to do before leaving home